peteGSX/petegsx.github.io/docs/rotary-encoder/ex-rail-integration.rst

 Enable the EX-CommandStation device driver
 ==========================================

-To integrate the rotary encoder with your EX-CommandStation, ensure you are running the `EX-CommandStation rotary-encoder branch <https://github.com/DCC-EX/CommandStation-EX/tree/rotary-encoder>`_, which includes both the "IO_RotaryEncoder.h" device driver and EX-RAIL commands required.
+To integrate the rotary encoder with your EX-CommandStation, ensure you are running the `Latest EX-CommandStation Unreleased Development Version <https://dcc-ex.com/download/ex-commandstation.html#latest-ex-commandstation-unreleased-development-version>`_ , which includes both the "IO_RotaryEncoder.h" device driver and EX-RAIL commands required.

-The default I2C address for this device is 0x80, and you will need to enable the device driver via myHal.cpp:
+The default I2C address for this device is 0x70, and you will need to enable the device driver via myHal.cpp:

 Example: